It's all in the family for these neta couples from Mumbai

-Three of the newly elected MLAs have their wives as corporators Chembur MLA Prakash Phaterpekar’s wife Suprada, Kalina MLA Sanjay Potnis’s wife Sunayna and Vile Parle’s Parag Alavani’s wife Jyoti
+Three newly elected MLAs have their wives as corporators -- Chembur MLA Prakash Phaterpekar’s wife Suprada, Kalina MLA Sanjay Potnis’s wife Sunayna and Vile Parle’s Parag Alavani’s wife Jyoti

 After the Assembly election results were declared on Sunday, three women were seen distributing sweets in the Brihanmumbai Municipal Corporation (BMC) the next day.

 The trio all corporators had their husbands as former corporators who had now gone on to victory in the state polls.
 A total of five corporators took a step further in their political career and entered the state Assembly.

 Sunayna Potnis, the corporator of Vakola area in Santacruz (East) and wife of Kalina MLA Sanjay Potnis

 Three of them have wives as corporators in the civic body Jyoti Alavani, Vile Parle (East) corporator is the wife of Vile Parle’s BJP MLA Parag Alavani; Sunayna Potnis, Vakola corporator, is married to Kalina MLA Sanjay Potnis from Shiv Sena, and Sena’s Chembur MLA Prakash Phaterpekar’s wife Suprada, who is also a corporator from Chembur.
 While the men raise questions in the assembly, the women work for their areas in the corporation.